 After all, business and personal tasks affect each other, they impinge on each other.
 If you’ve got your personal life organised, it will have a good effect on your business and visa versa.
 So why not use the same system?

-Don’t have a completely different system to manage what you’ve got to do in your personal life and your business life.
-That’s what I recommend.
+If you use an note utility like Evernote, you can ‘tag’ notes that you want to do in certain places – eg with “Home” or “Shopping”.
 Now there are ways of being able to see your To-do items when you’re at home or at work and keep that distinct, but keep them in the same system.

 Tip Number 8

-And then, look through, in the weekly review, every single on of the To-do tasks you’ve got and make sure you’ve got five to six on your special “Now” To-do list, which we looked at over here on number two, so if I just show you an example Evernote file over here.
+And then, look through, in the weekly review, every single on of the To-do tasks you’ve got and make sure you’ve got five to six on your special “Today” To-do list, which we looked at over here at point two.

 Now, each one of these notes here is a task, and each task has a preview down here with some more information, which could be anything I want.
 These are the actual tasks, and they’re all in the To-do notebook, you can see from here, and they’re all… each one is tagged with various tags.

-Some of them are tagged with “Now,” some of them are tagged with “Later,” so this is a simplified version of the To-do list management method I use.
-Just to show you an example:
+Some of them are tagged with “Today”, some of them are tagged with “Tomorrow”,

-So that’s how I keep things organised so that I can see a small number of items under my “Now” tag, so I can see when I run out of things to do, I can quickly go to my “Now” tag and choose the next item to do.
-That’s probably more than I’d normally have.
-I normally have five or six in the “Now” tag.
+I keep things organised so that I can see a small number of items under my “Today” tag, and I know I am running low on things to do, I can quickly go to my “Tomrrow” tag and choose to move some items over to “Today”.

 Tip Number 9